MicrosoftDocs/Edge-Enterprise/edgeenterprise/scribble-ie-mode-faq.md

 Even after configuring IE mode, certain websites, especially websites that spawn a new window or a site that gets redirected may not render in IE mode or open in Internet Explorer 11.

-For this kind of redirected website you can make use of the `allow-redirect="true"` in the site list configuration.
+For this kind of redirected website, you can make use of the `allow-redirect="true"` in the site list configuration.
 For more information, see [Updated schema elements](/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance#updated-schema-elements).

 ### Websites aren’t loading in IE mode when you launch Microsoft Edge for the first time